There are a lot of different little (and big) charges that you could be responsible for while on Medicare.

 14. Online Pharmacies

-Online Pharmacies are actual stores that sell prescriptions drugs over the internet.
+Online Pharmacies are actual stores that sell prescription drugs over the internet.
 Just like walking into a Walmart or CVS, you can buy your medications online.

 These pharmacies usually offer medications at lower prices because they require less overhead to operate.